MDecker-MobileComputing/Ionic_ListenDemo/README.md

 # Ionic-App "ListenDemo" #

-Simple ionic app that demonstrates how to display data in lists.
+Simple ionic app that demonstrates how to display dynamic data in lists using `*ngFor`.

 <br>